UBC-MDS/ds-toolbox/chapters/en/module2.md

 <opt text="<code>mv Documents/agenda.txt .</code>">

-This command would move a file from a directory called `Document` that is under the current directory.
+This command would move a file from a directory called `Documents` that is under the current directory.
 The parent directory is above the current directory.

 </opt>